 - Manage expectations that they’ll have to answer a few key questions upon sign up.
 Many emails from our Support team can end up in the spam folder, so its best to make them aware of this up front.
 Expect questions about a speed test, their job function, address confirmation, and a few others.

-- Almost nothing in life is free anymore.
+- Almost nothing in life is free or cheap anymore.
 No good things, at least!
 This means that business operators can be skeptical about your offer.
-The key is to reassure them that it’s free, legitimate, and there's NO RISK involved.
+The key is to reassure them that it’s affordable, legitimate, and there's very little risk involved.
 This has been his most common obstacle.

 - Sometimes a business operator just doesn’t think it’s a good fit.
 This is why it’s a good idea to have the stream pulled up, and have a few ideas in mind about why you think it’d be a good fit for their business.
 If they still pushback, it’s okay.
 Move on.
 Often, these folks will come back to it later, so make sure they have your affiliate code or information handy when the time comes.